Funny: The Nostalgia Chick 2012 Episodes

 - Nella has to briefly scream for a while before she's worked her way back to speaking again.

-- Also how forcedly happy they were while on the phone to him and trying to fob off the movie as an art-piece he'd love.
+- Also how forcedly happy they were while on the phone to Oancitizen, trying to fob off the movie as an art-piece he'd love.

-- After explaining about dada, the camera cuts back to Kyle, who's nonchalantly gesturing with sausages.
+- When the camera cuts back to him, he's nonchalantly gesturing with sausages.

-- Chick admitting under pressure that she was a stupid thirteen old who voted for Tom Green's awful song to make it in an MTV competition.
+- Chick admitting under pressure that she was a stupid thirteen old who voted for Tom Green's awful song to make onto Total Request Live.

 - "This has to be the second worst thing I've seen involving a newborn baby.
 The first is this" Cue teenage!Lindsay's doll thumping down the stairs.